UK Film and Television Emergency Relief Fund COVID-19 Runs Out After Receiving $ 6M + Applications – Deadline

-The UK Film and TV Emergency Relief Fund has maximized its initial grant fund after receiving $ 6.2M (£ 5M) in applications since it opened on April 15.
+The UK Film and Television Emergency Relief Fund COVID-19 has maximized its initial grant fund fund after receiving $ 6.2M (£ 5M) in applications since it opened on April 15.

 The charity Film and TV, which oversees the fund, said about 3,000 people had applied for help and had now exceeded its initial limits, which were around $ 3.5M (£ 3M).

-The fund will provide one-off grants of £ 500 to £ 2,500 to active film, television and movie workers who are facing significant financial difficulties as a result of COVID-19.
+The fund will provide one-time grants of between £ 500 ($ 620) and £ 2,500 ($ 3,100) to active film, television and movie workers who are facing significant financial difficulties as a result of COVID-19.

 The charity will now begin processing applications, but warned that it will have to prioritize those most in need until it receives more donations.